neu-se/mutation-testing-data/README.md

 The file `issta2024-submitted-with-appendix.pdf` is a version of the ISSTA submission with an appendix that provides more detailed data for the experiments reported on in the paper.

 The file `llmorpheus.tgz` contains an anonymized snapshot of the code for LLMorpheus.
 LLMorpheus will be open-sourced later this month.
 We plan submit LLMorpheus to the ISSTA Artifact Evaluation track.

+The remaining files are concerned with the experiments in which we manually inspected and classified a subset of the surviving mutants.